jamesk-rs/fts/docs/posts/20251222-performance-stress-testing-fts.md

 Next, we will **move the master away from the slaves**:
 * breaking line-of-sight (multipath propagation),
 * adding distance and walls (signal attenuation, noise).

-We will move the master away until there are too few FTM messages to maintain a valid CRM.
+We will be moving the master away until there are too few FTM messages to maintain a valid CRM.

 And, finally, we will try to break FTS by **flooding the WiFi channel** used by FTM.